Reports to Parents

-We aim to keep all parents and carers up to date with the progress of their child in school; to this end, we produce three reviews spread across the school year.
-Each review contains information about your child’s attitude to learning, any key causes for concern impacting on their performance and an ‘ongoing’ level reflecting on their achievement across a term.
+We aim to keep all parents and carers up to date on their child’s progress in school; to this end, we produce three reviews spread across the school year.
+Each review contains information about your child’s attitude to learning, any key concerns affecting their performance and an ‘ongoing’ level reflecting on their achievement across a term.
 We report a ‘key piece’ or ‘assessment’ level twice a year.
 This is the result arising from a test, mock exam paper or another piece of work completed under test conditions.

 If you have any questions about your child’s report, their subject teacher can help in the first instance, or where there are multiple causes of concern, their head of year can assist.